Twig

 Last updated

-The Advanced Views Framework templates by default utilize the Twig engine, a modern and widely adopted template engine.
+The Advanced Views templates by default, utilize the, a modern and widely adopted template engine.

 If you're new to Twig, we provide an overview of its key features below.

-You can launch the snippets and play with them in your browser using the Twigfiddle service.
+You can launch the snippets and play with them in your browser using the service.

 Using double curly brackets, you can easily inject variables into your markup.
 For instance: